A-3929

 Plain Language

-Business entities are prohibited from using biometric surveillance systems on consumers at their physical premises unless two conditions are met: (1) clear and conspicuous notice is provided to the consumer, and (2) the system is used for a lawful purpose.
-Notice may be satisfied by posting a sign at the perimeter of the surveilled area.
-Note that the definition of facial recognition is broad — it covers not only identification but also logging facial, head, or body characteristics to infer emotion, associations, activities, or location.
-If neither condition is met, use of the system is an unlawful practice under the Consumer Fraud Act.
-A 30-day cure period applies to first violations (see Section 2(d)).
+Business entities are prohibited from using biometric surveillance systems on consumers at their physical premises unless two conditions are met: (1) the business provides clear and conspicuous notice to the consumer, and (2) the system is used for a lawful purpose.
+Notice can be satisfied by posting a sign at the perimeter of the surveilled area.
+Without both conditions, any use is an unlawful practice under the Consumer Fraud Act.
+This effectively creates a notice-and-lawful-purpose regime rather than an outright ban — businesses that comply with both conditions may use biometric surveillance on-premises.

 Statutory Text